Joseph-Okoth/NIR_Spectrometer_Software/README.md

 ## Acknowledgements
 - Inspired by OceanView software
-- Developed using Python and PyQt5
+- Developed using Python and Kivy